Kevoulee/landscape/PITCHME.md

 ## Byzantine Fault Tolerance

--Several papers in the literature contextualize the problem using generals at different camps, situated outside the enemy castle, needing to decide whether or not to attack.
+- Several papers in the literature contextualize the problem using generals at different camps, situated outside the enemy castle, needing to decide whether or not to attack.
 A consensus algorithm that would fail, would perhaps see one general attack while all the others stay back, resulting in the vulnerability of first general
 - One key property of a block chain system is that the nodes do not trust each other, meaning that some may behave in Byzantine manners.
 The consensus protocol must therefore tolerate Byzantine failures.

 +++